jamesncox/memes-vs-gifs-react/notes.md

     index.css // don't think I need this either

-    index.js // I have a lot to do here, all the router stuff for the links, Redux stuff I think and calling App.js
+    index.js // I have a lot to do here, all the router stuff for the links, Redux stuff I think and calling App.js.
+            // Remember that index.js holds the store(s) which takes in all my reducers.
+What reducers do I need?

     serviceWorker.js // No idea what this does